qmacro/thinking-aloud/recent.md

 English is my first language.
 I could say that German is my second language, and that's pushing it, a lot.
 While I was learning German in the early days (mostly by osmosis), I used to read technical articles and came across words that I hadn't seen before.
 Guess what?
 I looked them up, and my knowledge expanded.
 Not only relating directly to that word, but also to other future words that shared the same root.

 Anyway, what am I saying here in this journal entry?
 I guess, at the end of the day, it's a lovely first world problem - debating what convention we prefer for our field names.
 It's pleasant to discuss, expressing our opinions is a healthy way to pass the time, and helps me keep sharp, as there are always great alternative opinions out there that challenge my thinking.
 And I like that.
 For me, sharing my thoughts, having them challenged, and learning - that's what it's all about.

+And for those who still can't figure out why I like the 5 char uppercase names, it's because they don't have all the problems that longer, mixed case names have, that I described above :-)

 [Discuss](https://github.com/qmacro/thinking-aloud/issues/19)